achimoraites/image-splitter/README.md

 split-images is a simple package that allows you to split an image to chunks the chunks are returned as an Array<Buffer> (Array of buffers) of the image type provided.

+## Images
+Image paths and buffers can be used, supported image types are jpeg, png, bmp, tiff and gif.

 ## Examples
 ###